facebookLatest T-Bills Singapore Guide (14 Nov 2024): Rates, Auction Dates How to Buy & More

 On the other hand, a competitive bid is usually for institutional investors or the more investment-savvy, where investors will bid for their desired yield.

-Do note that you may not get the full amount that you applied for, depending on how your bid compares to the cut-off yield :
+Do note that you may not get the total amount that you applied for, depending on how your bid compares to the cut-off yield :

 • If your bid is lower than the cut-off yield, you will get an allotment of what you bid